NFT vs. DWC: Choosing the Perfect Hydroponic System

 How Hydroponics can be done - DIY Guide to your NFT ...

-Today we learn how to build an advances hydroponic system in 7 Steps.
-At the end you also get a shopping list of all the stuff you need in order to build the system.
-If you have the feeling that you are more of a beginner, and you want to start with a simpler system, you can also check out this guide of building a Deep Water Culture system.
-In this article we build a nutrient film technique system.
-It’s a good system for beginners and Advanced as well, it also gives the possibility to automate hydroponics easily and is a good system for hydroponics at home.
-With this system you can easily apply hydroponics outdoors.
+Today we learn how to build an advanced hydroponic system in 7 steps.
+At the end, you also get a shopping list of all the items you need to build the system.
+If you feel that you are more of a beginner and want to start with a simpler system, you can also check out this guide for building a Deep Water Culture system.

 We will build the system in 6 Steps: